 Below you will find 30 journal prompts all based on gratitude which I encourage/challenge you to elaborate on daily for 30 days in a row.
 It’s said that a habit can be formed in 30 days, so by following the prompts and writing daily about being grateful, the habit to hopefully form is to be more grateful about our every day life.
 A habit to become more aware, more appreciative, more thankful.
 The trick is to stick to it for 30 days straight.
 Write a couple sentences, write a couple pages- whatever your heart desires.
 Just be sure to write every day for 30 days!
 Have fun with this. 🙂

-*I like to print out this page of journal prompts and stick it in my journal so I always have it handy
+*I like to print out this page of gratitude prompts and stick it in my journal so I always have it handy

 30 Days of Gratitude